jeffreydwalter/redis_cluster_fdw/README.md

 This code was originally experimental, and largely intended as a pet project for Dave to experiment with and learn about FDWs in PostgreSQL.
-It has now been extended for production use by Andrew.
+It has now been extended for production use by Andrew and subsequently forked by Jeffrey Walter to add support for clustered Redis.

 By all means use it, but do so entirely at your own risk!
 You have been warned!